SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 A parser **could** support custom metadata, but to keep compatability it **should** not force these to be present.

 #### Example

+This is an example of a valid metadata header for a SKON file.

 ```c
 ~Version: 1~